You’ve booked your flights and accommodation, suitcase and passport at the ready - but have you made sure you’re protected against measles?

 Bring back memories, not measles!

-Measles remains a common illness in various parts of the world, including many which are popular destinations for Australian travellers, such as the Philippines, India, Indonesia (including Bali), and Thailand.
+Measles remains a common illness in various parts of the world, including many which are popular destinations for Australian travellers, such as the Philippines, India, Indonesia (including Bali), Vietnam and Thailand.
 Measles is also common in parts of the Middle East and most of Africa.

 If you are travelling to countries where measles is common or where outbreaks are occurring, you are at risk of catching the disease if you are not fully protected.
 You may also risk exposing others to this highly infectious, serious illness either while travelling, or when you return to Australia.